 One of the first features to look for in homeschool planners is writing goals.
 Writing goals encourages the parent to think of strengths and weaknesses for each student.
 It keeps instruction and curriculum focused and purposeful.
 Finally, setting goals will enable the student to achieve more and feel confident and motivated.
 Having these goals written down will allow the homeschool moms and students to refer back to them.
 Having them in one book will help keep them safe and organized.

 A Yearly Schedule

 One of the excellent abilities of homeschool is the ability to plan out your year.
 The best homeschool planner should have a place for a yearly schedule.
 This schedule will allow you to decide which holidays you’ll homeschool on and which you won’t.
 It will also let you schedule school days and help you determine if you will homeschool year-round or use the academic year.

 Different states require different attendance policies for homeschool.
 An attendance tracker feature in your homeschool planner will make it easier to track attendance for any state requirements.
 It will also help you keep track of the number of days you homeschool.
 Most of the planners on our list will allow you to prepare for 4 to 6 students.
 It may be challenging to find a planner for just one student or more than six.

 Homeschool moms and dads might also use a personal planner or digital teacher planner for online homeschool.
 The personal planner will allow you to plan and track both monthly and weekly.
 It is useful if you have an irregular schedule or homeschool year-round.
-We do not think a personal planner or standard teacher is the best type of planner for homeschooling at home or online homeschooling.
+We do not think a personal planner or standard teacher is the best planner for homeschooling at home or online homeschooling.
 There isn’t enough space to plan, especially for multiple kids.